mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Reduce the cost of all cards in your hand by 2.

 name:     Mythron Wanderer<br>
 text:     **Aspect**: The first minion you summon during your turn gets +0⚔️/+1❤️.
-You many only have 1 copy of each card in your deck.
+You may only have 1 copy of each card in your deck.

 name:     Blizzard<br>
 text:     Deal 1 damage to all enemies.
 They move 1 space less next turn.